sofiawallq/vintage-corner/README.md

 ### Libraries & Additional Programs/Software/Tools
+- AWS S3 - used to store all product images/media files for deployed site
 - Bootstrap - used for some of the front-end design.
 Mainly to make the page responsive and make use of Bootstraps grid system.
 It was accompanied by some custom CSS since I'm not all that familiar with Bootstraps many fuctions and add ons just yet.
 - Balsamique - used to create all wireframes for the project
 - Django All Auth - used for user registration and authentication